 The perspective of this article is that the development of emotionally overwhelmed and emotionally numbed defenses are meant to protect against great psychological pain and that it is both unconscious and involuntary.
 While virtually all current literature uses the term "narcissist," this article seeks to avoid such teminology, as it has become such a perjorative term.
 As such, there will be no references to a person as "a narcissist," as labeling a human being is often the first step in dehumanizing them.
 Instead, a case will be made that these defenses are a regression to wounds suffered near the time of infancy, the most vulnerable time of our lives.

-This is not meant to minimize or trivialize the injuries that those with these defenses can cause.
+This is not meant to minimize or trivialize the damage that these defenses can cause.
 Those emotional injuries can be serious and long lasting.

 Rather, the goal of this article is to illuminate the injuries that lead to the creation of emotionally overwhelmed and emotionally numbed defenses.
 Hopefully, when armed with this information and insight, it will become possible to view them through a more compassionate lens.